MounibJa/SRAM-NMOS-CELL/docs/info.md

 ## PMOS Configuration
 We needed to find a way to make the pmos transistor a pseudo-resistor that works similarly to the 50K resistor in that the pull-up is balanced for stability whilst still being able to write.

 Initally the way we set this up was by connecting the gate of the pmos to its drain.
-This is a diode connected
+This is a diode connected pmos, however it was not a good choice for modelling a resistor.
+For starters, the output of the charging node gets capped at VDD-Vth, because Vgs must be > than Vth, but Vgs = Vds, So when Vds < Vth, the pmos closes.

+Instead, we opted to connect the gate to drain, and pick a W/L ratio that best models our resistor in the Vd range that we expect to see (0-VDD).
+This works quite well as can be seen below.

 ## Simulation Testing
 Tests completed on the Sram Cells: